openedx/open-edx-proposals/oeps/processes/oep-0055/decisions/0003-readme-specification.rst

 up-to-date and useful readme.
 While it laid out some possibilites about what should go into a README, it did not go into much detail.

+`OEP-19`_ also suggests that README files should exist but does not provide a lot of guidance on specifics.

 Decision
 ********